EchoMAV/docs/docs/echopilot_ai.md

 Magnetometer        | PNI RM3100
 Add-On INS      | Standalone modules only via RS-232

 The hardware is configured into a two board stack.
 The upper board is the EchoPilot AI board, and it contains the flight management unit, peripherals, sensors and Nvidia Jetson interface.
-The lower board is the Carrier Board, and it handles power regulation and connectors.
+The lower board is the Carrier Board, and it handles power regulation and provides connector breakouts and additional peripheral connectivity (e.g. support for a Cellular modem).
 Two high-density FX23L-80S-0.5SV 80-pin board-to-board connectors are used between the two boards.
 There is 10mm between boards.

 This design philosophy achieves multiple goals :